-We’ve rounded up the main filming locations used for the series which you can check out below.
+But just where was the show filmed?
+We've rounded up the main filming locations used for both seasons of the series which you can check out below.

 Where was Warrior Nun filmed?

-The entire series is shot on location in Andalusia in Spain, with several of the region’s cities and landmarks making appearances throughout – including Marbella, Ronda, Antequera, Málaga, and Sevilla.
+Meanwhile, the entirety of season 1 was shot on in Andalusia in Spain, with several of the region's cities and landmarks making appearances throughout - including Marbella, Ronda, Antequera, Málaga, and Sevilla.

 St Michael's Orphanage, where Ava was originally taken in, is represented on screen by La Térmica Cultural Center building which is located in Malaga, while the orphanage's temple exteriors actually belong to Baroque Encarnación, a 18th century Catholic church in Marbella and its interiors San Juan de Dios church in Antequera.

-Another landmark which appears prominently throughout the first season’s 10-episode run is the courtyard of The Royal Collegiate Church of Santa María La Mayor in Antequera, which moonlights as the headquarters of the Order of the Cruciform Sword.
+Another landmark which appears prominently in the series is the courtyard of The Royal Collegiate Church of Santa María La Mayor in Antequera, which moonlights as the headquarters of the Order of the Cruciform Sword.

 Even those scenes which are set in Rome, save for a couple of exterior shots of the Vatican, are actually filmed in Andalusia - with the big cities Malaga and Sevilla appearing as the Italian capital, including Malaga Cathedral moonlighting as the Basilica where the new Pope is elected.